-If you have a change of telephone number or a change of address within the Upper Dauphin Area School District, you should report it immediately to the office so that it can be changed in our records.
-Pupils transferring to another school district must secure the proper withdrawal papers from the middle school office.
+If you have a change of telephone number or a change of address within the Upper Dauphin Area School District, you should report it immediately to the administration office at 717-362-6556.so that it can be changed in our records.
+Pupils transferring to another school district must secure the proper withdrawal papers from the administration school office.
 Records will then be forwarded to the new school district after all school property has been returned and financial obligations are met.